 But awareness of the direct causes and effects of ocean acidification should be all the motivation humans need to jumpstart mitigation.

-We can no longer deny that CO2 emissions are responsible for the destruction of basically every natural ecosystem on our planet, even in the oceanic areas that most people don’t give much thought to in day to day.
+We can no longer deny that CO2 emissions are responsible for the destruction of basically every natural ecosystem on our planet, even in the oceanic areas that most people donβt give much thought to in day to day.

 The only way to save these environments is to reach net zero carbon goals, which would stabilise ocean temperatures and provide time for levels of acidification to balance out.

 With COP27 and The UN Ocean Conference coming up, the pressure is on.
-Carbon companies and major world leaders, we’re looking at you!
-It’s time to make some changes.
+Carbon companies and major world leaders, weβre looking at you!
+Itβs time to make some changes.

-I’m Jessica (She/Her).
-Originally from Bermuda, I moved to London to get a Master’s degree in Media & Communications and now write for Thred to spread the word about positive social change, specifically ocean health and marine conservation.
-You can also find me dipping my toes into other subjects like pop culture, health, wellness, style, and beauty.
+Iβm Jessica (She/Her).
+I’m the Deputy Editor & Content Partnership Manager at Thred.
+Originally from the island of Bermuda, I specialise in writing about ocean health and marine conservation, but you can also find me delving into pop culture, health and wellness, plus sustainability in the beauty and fashion industries.
 Follow me on Twitter, LinkedIn and drop me some ideas/feedback via email.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.Ok